Ash066/starbomb/README.md

 ## Features

 ### Index
-The index page features a gallery of band photos, and a navigation bar which adapt display based on the screensize of the user primarily throught the use of Bootstrap.
+The index page features a gallery of band photos displayed in a carousel element and links to external music platforms, and a navigation bar which adapt display based on the screensize of the user primarily throught the use of Bootstrap.
 The footer contains social media links which will open in a new tab.

 ### About